The JLIC Fellowship for Campus Professionals

 3. Mentorship from successful JLIC staff

 The program offers an annual stipend and all related expenses paid.
-Fellows will be prioritized for future OU-JLIC positions.
+Fellows will be prioritized for future JLIC positions.

 Background